-For banks and financial institutions, only independently rated parties with a minimum rating (long-term deposits credit rating as published by Moody's Investor Service website) of "A" are accepted for operations in the Baltic and Central European region as long-term counterparties.
+For banks and financial institutions, only independently rated parties with a minimum rating of "A" are accepted for operations in the Baltic and Central European region as long-term counterparties.
 For Eastern Europe the "B" rating is considered acceptable.
 The Group has chosen banks with "A" rating to be the main partners for managing the cash and cash equivalents and financing the Group's operations in Estonia and overseas.